Shōnen Sekai: History

 Japanese publisher Hakubunkan was aiming to create a large variety of magazines that would appeal to many different parts of society: Taiyō, Bungei Club, and Shōnen Sekai were the magazines created and all debuted in 1895 (the Meiji era).
 On the cover of the first issue of Shōnen Sekai it pictured both Crown Prince Munehito, and the other Empress Jingū who was conquering Sankan (three ancient kingdoms of Korea).
 Inside of the issue were stories about these matters and Toyotomi Hideyoshi's raid on Korea in 1590.
 The pioneer of modern Japanese children's media Sazanami Iwaya wrote the first modern children's story Koganemaru in 1891 and also started Shōnen Sekai in 1895.
-Shunrō Oshikawa invented the "adventure manga" genre, with his works being published many times in both Shōnen Sekai and Shōnen Club and compiled into tankōbon format.
+Shunrō Oshikawa invented the "adventure novel" genre, with his works being published many times in both Shōnen Sekai and Shōnen Club and compiled into tankōbon format.
 In the middle of the Sino-Japanese War Shōnen Sekai featured many stories based on war, or acts of bravery upon war.
 After the Sino-Japanese War, Shōjo Sekai was created as a sister magazine geared towards the female audience.
 Even before Shōnen Sekai debuted, Hakubunkan created special magazine issue that would focus on the Sino-Japanese War.

 Features

 The Shōnen Sekai magazine had many add-ins such as sugoroku boards.
 The sugoroku Shōnen Sekai Kyōso Sugoroku was originally produced as a supplement to the Shōnen Sekai magazine and is currently seen at the Tsukiji Sugoroku Museum in Japan.
 Also packs of baseball cards were featured in the magazine in a February 1915 issue of Shōnen Sekai.
 Players that were included into the pack were Fumio Fujimura, Makoto Kozuru, Shigeru Chiba and Hideo Fujimoto.
-Many manga and children's literature were featured in Shōnen Sekai.
+Many works of children's literature were featured in Shōnen Sekai.
 An example of this was Iwaya Sazanami (the creator of Shōnen Sekai)'s Shin Hakken-den which had the concept of rewarding the good and punishing the evil a common theme to children's fiction in the 20th century.
 Shin Hakken-den was based on Nansō Satomi Hakkenden from the Edo period by Takizawa Bakin.
 Shōnen Sekai carried many stories based on war, and acts of bravery upon war written by Hyōtayu Shimanuki [Hyōdayu -].
-In Shōnen Sekai some titles were also translated from other languages, for example: Deux ans de vacances (an obscure French novel from the 1800s) was translated to Japanese by Morita Shiken under the title Jūgo Shōnen (十五少年) and The Jungle Book was also published in Shōnen Sekai.
+In Shōnen Sekai some titles were also translated from other languages, for example: Deux ans de vacances (a novel by Jules Verne) was translated to Japanese by Morita Shiken under the title Jūgo Shōnen (十五少年) and The Jungle Book was also published in Shōnen Sekai.